programista1024/python-project-templates/README.md

 └── projects/             # Your generated projects go here
 ```

+> **Note:** The `projects/` folder is listed in `.gitignore` and is not tracked by Git.
+> This folder is intended for locally generated projects based on the templates.
+> Each user can safely use this directory to experiment without affecting the repository.

 ## 📁 templates/

 This directory contains ready-to-use Python starter templates.
 You can generate a new project by copying one of them into the `projects/` folder.